pdudotdev/netaimcp/README.md

 - [x] Default credentials: see **.env** file at [**.env.example**](.env.example)

 ## 📞 aiNOC On-Call
-**On-Call Mode** is the new operating mode of aiNOC (introduced in v3.0, enhanced in v4.0 and v4.5).
+**On-Call Mode** is the new operating mode of aiNOC - introduced in v3.0, enhanced in v4.0.

 ### What it does, in a nutshell?
 - [x] User configures connectivity paths